engels74/mover-status/.project_overview/temp_progress.md

     - Added proper testing

 **Required Follow-up Tasks:**
-1. Update all files that directly import constants to use new class prefix
+1. ~~Update all files that directly import constants to use new class prefix~~ ✅
-   - [x] `config/providers/base.py` - Updated to use API and Templates class prefixes
-   - [ ] `utils/validators.py` - Needs update for notification increment constants
-   - [ ] `config/providers/telegram/types.py` - Needs update for API and message-related constants
-   - [ ] `notifications/base.py` - Needs update for API and notification-related constants
-   - [ ] `config/providers/telegram/settings.py` - Needs update for API and error message constants
-   - [ ] `notifications/factory.py` - Needs update for NotificationProvider class prefix
 2. Update all files that access settings to use new nested structure
 3. Update notification providers to handle new message types
 4. Update webhook provider to handle non-optional embeds